What is a Cavernoma?

 Symptoms can include;

-There is sporadic & hereditary cavernoma.
-The hereditary form of cavernoma is recognised as a rare disease.
+There is sporadic and genetic(familial) cavernoma.
+The genetic form of cavernoma is recognised as a rare disease.

 Sporadic cases are defined by having no family history and no genetic basis for the cavernoma.